Even the digestion of bread, long known as the “staff of life,” has been shown to end in malabsorption by hydrogen breath testing and symptom scoring.

 - Weight loss products that specifically block the absorption of starch are designed to inhibit amylase, the enzyme that normally breaks down starch.
 The idea behind these products is that blocking starch from being absorbed into the blood stream will prevent weight gain.
 Though industry sponsored publications downplay the issue of GI side effects, these products are similar to the diabetic drug acarbose and are associated with GI side effects.,

-- Low carbohydrate diets that limit all carbs, including resistant starch have shown benefit for GERD and IBS, two SIBO-related conditions.
+- Low carbohydrate diets that limit most carbs (except fiber), including resistant starch have shown benefit for GERD and IBS, two SIBO-related conditions.

 Promoting a state of fermentable substrate limitation in the gut is, in my view, healthier than promoting a state of fermentable substrate excess and more consistent with Paleo diet concepts.
 A lean diet for our gut microbes fosters healthy competition in the gut that will favor the survival of well adapted organisms best suited to be our partners in digestion and health.
 We know that excess malabsorbed carbohydrates are linked to conditions associated with SIBO and there is reason to believe that resistant starch may contribute to imbalances is the gut microbiome including SIBO in susceptible people.